DPDK/dpdk/doc/guides/contributing/coding_style.rst

 The optional fields are:

-allow_experimental_apis
-	**Default Value = false**
-	Used to allow the library to make use of APIs marked as experimental.
-	Set to ``true`` if the C files in the library call any functions marked as experimental in any included header files.

 build
 	**Default Value = true**
 	Used to optionally compile a library, based on its dependencies or